Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: Code analysis

-For the non-transversal gates on $C_1$, the effective distance of the proposed code examples is 3.
-In this case, a single physical error on a qubit of $C_1$ propagates to at most one physical error on each active qubit and these errors can be corrected using error correction procedure on $C_2$ code blocks. \{$S$, $CZ$, $T$, $CCZ$\} and \{$T$, $CCZ$\} are such gate set for the proposed codes based on the 5-qubit and Steane codes, respectively.
-It should be noted that $CCZ=C^{2}Z(\pi)$ can be applied fault-tolerantly for the proposed codes as its implementation on the Steane and 5-qubit codes has the same structure as $T$ and it is transversal on $RM$.
+For the non-transversal gates on $C_1$, all of the code examples have the effective distances of 3.
+In this case, a single physical error on a qubit of $C_1$ propagates to at most one physical error on each active qubit and these errors can be corrected using error correction procedure on $C_2$ code blocks. \{$S$, $CZ$, $T$\} and \{$T$\} are such gates for the proposed codes based on the 5-qubit and Steane codes, respectively.
+However, for the $S$ gate, the effective distances of the 35- and 43-qubit codes are 9 and 7, respectively.
+This is because $S$ can also be applied as $KH$.
+It should be noted that $CCZ$ which is equal to $C^{2}Z(\pi)$ can be applied fault-tolerantly for the proposed codes as its implementation on the Steane and 5-qubit codes has the same structure as $T$ and it is also transversal on $RM$.

-The proposed code examples outperform the codes based on code concatenation proposed in \cite{jochym2014using15} and \cite{nikahd2016non16} as they need fewer qubits and less resource to protect the computation from arbitrary single physical error.
-For example, the counterparts of the proposed 25- and 57-qubit codes have 49 \cite{nikahd2016non16} and 105 qubits \cite{jochym2014using15}, respectively.
-Furthermore, for $H$ and $K$, the effective distance of the proposed codes is higher than their concatenated counterparts.
-This result becomes more valuable by the fact that the threshold of the 49- and 105-qubit concatenated codes are limited by the application of logical $H$ gate \cite{chamberland2016thresholds22}\cite{chamberland2016architectural23}.
-The only overhead of the proposed HCC-based codes in comparison with the concatenated codes is using code switching, MSD or PFT for application of $S_1$ gates (e.g., $T$ or $CCZ$).
-In the case of ENUCC-based codes, two CNOT gates should be applied based on PFT method with the overhead of additional intermediate error corrections.
+The proposed code examples outperform the UCC- and NUCC-based codes proposed in \cite{jochym2014using15} and \cite{nikahd2016non16} in terms of both number of qubits and effective distance.
+For example, the counterparts of the 105-qubit UCC-based code based on the NUCC, ENUCC and HCC approaches are the 73-, 57- and 49-qubit codes, respectively.
+All of these codes have the same overall distance and also, the same effective distances for $S$, $CZ$ and $T$ gates.
+For the $H$ and $K$ gates, the effective distance of 105- and 73-qubit codes is 3, while the ENUCC and HCC approaches increase this distance to 7 and 9, respectively.
+This result becomes more valuable by the fact that the threshold of the 49- and 105-qubit concatenated codes are limited by the application of logical $H$ gate \cite{chamberland2016architectural23,chamberland2016thresholds22}.

-In comparison with the code switching, MSD and PFT approaches, the proposed methods significantly reduce the implementation overhead of non-transversal gates in two-level concatenated codes.
-The main disadvantage of our method is that the overall distance of the concatenated code is sacrificed for non-transversal gates in comparison with those approaches.
+This raise in effective distance is achieved at the cost of more resource overhead caused by applying $T$ gate.
+This resource overhead is incured by MSD, code switching or PFT.
+However, for all operations other than $T$, the 49- and 57-qubit codes have less resource overhead.
+This is because these codes are smaller than the 73- and 105-qubit codes and also have fewer $RM$ code blocks.